 The first glyphs are found in Mesopotamia.
-Pictures had been used to relate ideas for a long time.
-But this time pictographic images were used to represent something different, ideas associated with the image.
-It was a unique idea that spread quickly.
-Just a few hundred years later and a couple thousand miles away, glyphs representing sound appear in Ancient Egypt.
+Pictures had been used to relate ideas for a long time, but this time pictographic images were used to represent something different, ideas associated with the image.
+It was an innovation that spread quickly.
+Just a few hundred years later and a couple thousand miles away, glyphs representing sounds appear in Ancient Egypt.
 Coincidence?
 Probably not.

 Much of what makes Ancient Egypt iconic to us now was inspired or invented by other ancient cultures.
-The Ancient Egyptians took the best ideas of others and improved on them.
-Writing was one of these ideas.
+The Ancient Egyptians took the inventions of others and improved on them.
+Writing was one of these inventions.

 The Narmer Palette

 Around 3200 BC, an oversized, ceremonial cosmetic palette is carved with scenes that commemorate the triumph of a king over his enemies.
 Pictorial story-telling is a staple of Ancient Egyptian artwork, but this time a handful of hieroglyphs accompany the carved pictographs.
 This is new.
 The hieroglyphs are placed near figures and are used to represent their names phonetically.
 These are the earliest hieroglyphs discovered in Ancient Egypt.